chazlarson/telly-testing/README.md

 The build-in sed command on Mac OS X doesn't support the "-i" option, `gsed` does.

+This file is `source`ed by the other scripts and accepts two parameters.
+The first is a filter string, the second can be anything and just quiets the report of what filter is being used.

 `channel_count.sh`

 Applies a filter to your M3U and reports the channel count.
 At initial commit it's configured only for filtering on "group-title".